Year 11 & 12

 These pathways make it possible for a variety of students needs to be met within the school environment.

-At Loreto College we seek to provide as many of these senior secondary pathways as possible so that students are able to make the choice which suits them best, and will support them in their endeavours to achieve their own personal excellence.
+At Loreto College we seek to provide as many of these senior secondary pathways as possible so that students can make the choice which suits them best and will support them in their endeavours to achieve their own personal excellence.

 In Year 11:

 - Undertake Units 1 & 2 English (or English equivalent) and five other Unit 1 & 2 subjects plus, Religion Education